 icon = self.style().standardIcon(pixmapi)

-Free Desktop Icons
+Free Desktop Theme Icons (Linux)

 On Linux desktops there is something called the Free Desktop Specification which defines standard names for icons for specific actions.

 If your application uses these specific icon names (and loads the icon from a "theme") then on Linux your application will use the current icon set which is enabled on the desktop.
-The idea is to make all application have the same look & feel while remaining user configurable.
+The idea is to make all applications have the same look & feel while remaining user configurable.

 To use these icons within Qt Designer you would select the drop-down and choose "Set Icon From Theme..."